laravel/docs/horizon.md

 <a name="configuration"></a>
 ### Configuration

 After publishing Horizon's assets, its primary configuration file will be located at `config/horizon.php`.
-This configuration file allows you to configure your worker options and each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.
+This configuration file allows you to configure the queue worker options for your application.
+Each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.

+<a name="environments"></a>
+#### Environments

+After installation, the primary Horizon configuration option that you should familiarize yourself with is the `environments` configuration option.
+This configuration option is an array of environments that your application runs on and defines the worker process options for each environment.
+By default, this entry contains a `production` and `local` environment.
+However, you are free to add more environments as needed:

+    'environments' => [
+        'production' => [
+            'supervisor-1' => [
+                'maxProcesses' => 10,
+                'balanceMaxShift' => 1,
+                'balanceCooldown' => 3,
+            ],
+        ],

+        'local' => [
+            'supervisor-1' => [
+                'maxProcesses' => 3,
+            ],
+        ],
+    ],

+When you start Horizon, it will use the worker process configuration options for the environment that your application is running on.
+Typically, the environment is determined by the value of the `APP_ENV` [environment variable](/docs/{{version}}/configuration#determining-the-current-environment).
+For example, the default `local` Horizon environment is configured to start three worker processes and automatically balance the number of worker processes assigned to each queue.
+The default `production` environment is configured to start a maximum of 10 worker processes and automatically balance the number of worker processes assigned to each queue.

-> {note} You should ensure that the `environments` portion of your `horizon` configuration file contains an entry for each environment on which you plan to run Horizon.
+> {note} You should ensure that the `environments` portion of your `horizon` configuration file contains an entry for each [environment](/docs/{{version}}/configuration#environment-configuration) on which you plan to run Horizon.

+<a name="supervisors"></a>
+#### Supervisors

+As you can see in Horizon's default configuration file.
+Each environment can contain one or more "supervisors".
+By default, the configuration file defines this supervisor as `supervisor-1`; however, you are free to name your supervisors whatever you want.
+Each supervisor is essentially responsible for "supervising" a group of worker processes and takes care of balancing worker processes across queues.

+You may add additional supervisors to a given environment if you would like to define a new group of worker processes that should run in that environment.
+You may choose to do this if you would like to define a different balancing strategy or worker process count for a given queue used by your application.

-<a name="balance-options"></a>
+<a name="default-values"></a>
-#### Balance Options
+#### Default Values

+Within Horizon's default configuration file, you will notice a `defaults` configuration option.
+This configuration option specifies the default values for your application's [supervisors](#supervisors).
+The supervisor's default configuration values will be merged into the supervisor's configuration for each environment, allowing you to avoid unnecessary repetition when defining your supervisors.

+<a name="balancing-strategies"></a>
+### Balancing Strategies

-Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `false`.
-The `simple` strategy, which is the configuration file's default, splits incoming jobs evenly between processes:
+Unlike Laravel's default queue system, Horizon allows you to choose from three worker balancing strategies: `simple`, `auto`, and `false`.
+The `simple` strategy, which is the configuration file's default, splits incoming jobs evenly between worker processes:

     'balance' => 'simple',

 The `auto` strategy adjusts the number of worker processes per queue based on the current workload of the queue.
-For example, if your `notifications` queue has 1,000 waiting jobs while your `render` queue is empty, Horizon will allocate more workers to your `notifications` queue until it is empty.
-When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.
+For example, if your `notifications` queue has 1,000 pending jobs while your `render` queue is empty, Horizon will allocate more workers to your `notifications` queue until the queue is empty.

-When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum and maximum number of processes Horizon should scale up and down to:
+When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum and maximum number of worker processes Horizon should scale up and down to:

     'environments' => [
         'production' => [